Enhanced precision bound of low-temperature quantum thermometry via dynamical control: Discussion

-d) In many-body quantum systems \cite{rigol08, eisert15, calabrese11, alvarez15, kaufman16}, interactions may keep a system non-equilibrated for a long time after a quench \cite{breuer02}, during which time its different collective modes $k$ may have their own temperatures $T_k$.
+In many-body quantum systems \cite{rigol08, eisert15, calabrese11, alvarez15, kaufman16}, interactions may keep a system non-equilibrated for a long time after a quench \cite{breuer02}, during which time its different collective modes $k$ may have their own temperatures $T_k$.
 High-precision multi-mode thermometry over a wide range of temperatures using our DCQT can verify whether different modes have different temperatures, and thus avoid thermalization.

-e) The versatility of our DCQT can be well-suited for simultaneous multi-mode probing of a bath with high accuracy, which can be especially useful for nanometer-scale thermometry in biological systems \cite{kucsko13, baffou14}.
+The versatility of our DCQT can be well-suited for simultaneous multi-mode probing of a bath with high accuracy bound, which can be especially useful for nanometer-scale thermometry in biological systems \cite{kucsko13, baffou14a}.

-f) The recently discussed need for thermometers with vanishing energy gaps for measuring low-temperatures in many-body quantum systems \cite{hofer17fundamental} and in strongly coupled quantum systems \cite{hovhannisyan17probing}, suggests the importance of control schemes capable of tuning the gap of a quantum thermometer to our advantage.
-Application of our control scheme to thermometers modelled by many-body quantum systems, or to thermometers coupled strongly to the bath, in order to achieve high-precision low-temperature themometry, is an interesting question which we aim to address in the future.
+The recently discussed need for thermometers with vanishing energy gaps for measuring low-temperatures in many-body quantum systems \cite{potts19fundamental} and in strongly coupled quantum systems \cite{hovhannisyan18measuring}, suggests the importance of control schemes capable of tuning the gap of a quantum thermometer to our advantage.
+Application of our control scheme to thermometers modelled by many-body quantum systems, or to thermometers coupled strongly to the bath, in order to achieve high-precision low-temperature thermometry, is an interesting question which we aim to address in the future.

-g) The control scheme presented above may have diverse applications in quantum metrology beyond thermometry.
+The control scheme presented above may have diverse applications in quantum metrology beyond thermometry.
 For example, periodic modulation of energy levels in many-body quantum critical systems may be applicable to precise probing of inter-particle coupling strengths in these systems \cite{zanardi08quantum}.